sistedes/library.manager/README.md

 ### Initiliaze metadata (`init`)

 As aforementioned, this command takes an EasyChair dump file, and initializes a set of JSON files (together with the corresponding submission files) in the specified directory.
 These JSON files can be later refined to produce the full proceedings.
+This command will try to detect the type of submission (either `abstract` or `paper`) based on the number of pages of the associated PDF file.
+In case of doubt, the user will be presented the list of custom tags used in EasyChair and asked to make a decision.

 ```
 Usage: java -jar <this-file.jar> init [-F] -a=ACRONYM [-i=DIR] [-o=DIR]